elbersb/segregation/README.md

 How to install
 --------------

-The package is not CRAN yet.
+The package is not on CRAN yet.
 If you have devtools installed, use

 ``` r
 devtools::install_github("elbersb/mutual")